joolstorrentecalo/gitlab-foss/doc/administration/postgresql/replication_and_failover.md

 `gitlab-ctl pg-upgrade`.
 You should follow the same procedure by first stopping the replicas, then reverting the leader, and finally reverting the replicas.

-### Near-zero-downtime upgrade of PostgreSQL in a Patroni cluster
+### Near zero downtime upgrade of PostgreSQL in a Patroni cluster

 DETAILS:
 **Status:** Experiment